Best Mezcal

 The Tasting:

-The Fifty Best held a “blind” tasting of nine mezcals with eleven members of our spirits judging panel.
+The Fifty Best held a “blind” tasting of fourteen mezcals with eleven members of our spirits judging panel.
 The order of service was established beforehand by lottery.
 Strict tasting rules were applied.
 Each of the mezcals were poured into fresh glasses from new sealed bottles and served at room temperature.
-Only ice water, neutral unflavored crackers and chips were available to cleanse the palate.
+Only ice water, neutral unflavored, unsalted crackers and chips were available to cleanse the palate.

 The judges wrote down their impressions on score sheets.
 The scoring was done on a 5-point system, with 5 as the highest.
 Double Gold, Gold and Silver medals are awarded according to a set range of final point scores received from the judges.
 There were no Bronze medals awarded for this tasting.
 Medals are provided based entirely on merit and only to products judged worthy of such award.